When you're recruiting, how do you ensure your candidates have a strong work ethic? Professional Personality Profiling can help.

 A Lloyd’s spokesman has said that one of the reasons behind the ban is that they want to attract younger people to the industry (although this may not be the best-selling point to the younger generation…).

-One way of ensuring you hire employees who are going to fit this criterion, is by getting them to complete a personality test.
-Skillsarena’s Character DNA profiling tool gives you a comprehensive description of a candidate’s personality type, so you can see whether they would fit in well with your company culture.
+One way of ensuring you hire employees who are going to fit this criterion, is by using professional personality profiling.
+Skillsarena’s tool gives you a comprehensive description of a candidate’s personality type, so you can see whether they would fit in well with your company culture.
 Completed online, participants grade sets of words to identify traits which describe their personalities.